jmcvetta/golang-for-python-programmers/source/index.rst

 =======

-All source code used in this curriculum is Free Software, released under the `terms of the GPL v3`_.
+All source code used in this book is Free Software, released under the `terms of the GPL v3`_.

-The remainder of the curriculum is released under a `Creative Commons Attribution-ShareAlike 3.0 Unported License`_.
+The remainder of the book is released under a `Creative Commons Attribution-ShareAlike 3.0 Unported License`_.

 .. raw:: html